 The Profile Protocol Resources utility lets you assign Profile resources such as inputs, outputs, and codecs, for use with ports controlled by Profile Protocol over an RS-422 connection and managed by ProLink.
-The PRC 100 is one example of a device which uses these ports.
+The PRC100 is one example of a device that uses these ports.